jhcook/miscellaneous/docker/README.md

 end
 ```

+Copy your public ssh key to `ssh_pub_key` in the Vagrantfile above, and after a
-After a `vagrant up` you will need to copy your public key to
+`vagrant up` you will not need to copy your public key to
 `~vagrant/.ssh/authorized_keys` in order for `docker ...` to connect.

 ## Deploy a registry